If you are applying for this course from outside of the UK click Apply Now

-Despite the challenges posed by Covid-19 to our course delivery, we are determined to offer a high-quality learning experience to ensure you develop technical, practical, academic and softer professional skills.
+Despite the challenges posed by Covid-19, you can expect a high-quality learning experience to ensure you develop technical, practical, academic and softer professional skills.

 We know you need a supportive environment where learning is scaffolded, teaching is delivered using a range of blended and flexible approaches, and skills are developed incrementally.
 We also appreciate the need for a friendly learning environment, with peer-supported learning and regular tutor feedback.

-While respecting student safety and distancing, we are identifying weekly on-campus sessions for practical tuition and individual, personal support.
-Specialist labs (e.g. networking, games and cyber security) will still be used, while other sessions will be delivered online using conference technology (Big Blue Button and Microsoft Teams) and other online structured learning opportunities for collaborative working, discussions and regular feedback.
+While respecting student safety and distancing, specialist labs (e.g. networking, games and cybersecurity) will still be used, while other sessions will be delivered online using conference technology (Big Blue Button and Microsoft Teams) and other online structured learning opportunities for collaborative working, discussions and regular feedback.

-In the coming months, before commencing your studies, please contact your Programme Leaders if we can offer any further guidance before joining us.
+Please contact your Programme Leaders if we can offer any further guidance: